kimballa/uiwidgets/README.md

 * `virtual void cascadeBoundingBox()` - After your own bounding box is updated by your parent widget, the parent will invoke `childWidget.cascadeBoundingBox()` to notify you of the changed bounding box.
 Within this method, you should then call `setBoundingBox(x, y, w, h)` as appropriate on each of your own child widgets.
+In general, container-like objects should set the bounding box of their child objects to begin as far to the left and top of the screen / their own bounding box (i.e., closer to x=0, y=0) as possible, and make the child object as wide or as tall as possible within the confines of your own bounding box, minus any porcelain from border, padding, or other internal graphical elements.
 * `virtual int16_t getContentWidth(TFT_eSPI &lcd) const` - Return the minimum width required to draw your content plus any border/padding.
 * `virtual int16_t getContentHeight(TFT_eSPI &lcd) const` - Return the minimum height required to